 A Party’s general aggregate liability towards the other Parties collectively shall be limited to once the Party’s share of the total costs of the Project as identified in Annex 2 of the Grant Agreement and in the case of Associated Partners, limited to 250 000 euros for UKRI, limited to 88 888,83 euros for Lancaster University, and limited to 342 450 euros for EPFL.

-A Party’s liability shall not be limited under either of the two foregoing paragraphs to the extent such damage was caused by a wilful act or to the extent that such limitation is not permitted by applicable law.
+A Party’s liability shall not be limited under either of the two foregoing paragraphs to the extent such damage was caused by a wilful act or gross negligence or to the extent that such limitation is not permitted by applicable law.

 5.3 - Damage caused to third parties